 I moved from Toowoomba to Toowong for university and have lived in Brisbane ever since.
-My partner and I now live in Taringa with my two wonderful kids.
+My partner and I now live in Bardon with my three kids.

-Before entering politics I was a public interest environmental lawyer working in a community legal centre, representing communities in court cases against companies like Adani, fighting thermal coal projects that threaten surrounding ecosystems, communities and farmland, not to mention our climate.
+Before entering politics I was a public interest environmental lawyer working in a community legal centre, representing communities in court cases against companies like Adani.
+My work there focused on fighting thermal coal projects that threaten surrounding ecosystems, communities and farmland, not to mention our climate.
 This experience led me to realise that our local area, indeed our State, desperately needs a different kind of representation in the Queensland Parliament.

-I want to see our parliament put Queenslanders before the profits of corporations and that’s why I support the Greens’ stand on banning political donations from profit-driven corporate interests.
-It’s time we put the power back in the hands of the people and started to clean up politics.
+I want to see our parliament put residents before corporate profits so that our system works for everyone.
+That’s why I’m fighting to clean up politics, by banning political donations from profit-driven corporate interests, capping all political donations, and improving transparency and accountability in government.
+It’s time we put the power back in the hands of everyday people.